ulikabbq/grafana-fargate/README.md

 ### Available Variables

-All required variables are described in `variables.tf`
+All required variables are further described in `variables.tf`